g0orx/SDTVer050.0/README.md

 # SDTVer050.0

 This version has the Bearing and BodePlotter code included.
+It also supports the shutdown routine using the ATTiny85 on the external boards, the V12 BPF board, and the K9HZ LPF board.
+It implements only one of the features on the K9HZ LPF board, namely the band select feature.
+Support for the SWR meter, transverter selection, 100W amp selection, and antenna selection will be future work.

 Latest SDTVer050.0 with G0ORX MCP23017 Front Panel Code and Kenwood TS-2000 CAT interface.